Stories from Clients and Volunteers

 Meet Ms. Thanh

 Thanh previously lived in south Vietnam and came to Seattle with her whole family through a humanitarian program.
-Through Helping Link, Thanh says she has learned how to adjust “from one place to another.”
+Through Helping Link, Thanh says she has learnt how to adjust “from one place to another.”
 The changes in her life “make me happy,” she says.

 Thanh enjoys Helping Link’s iPad class.
 She looks forward to learning how to use a camera and possibly going on a field trip with her fellow Technology program classmates.

 Phu lived in Thua Thien, Vietnam, before moving to the United States.
-He is a repeat client of Helping Link and says the organization has helped him find happiness as a senior citizen.
+He is a returning client with Helping Link and says the organization has helped him find happiness as a senior citizen.
 He believes Helping Link positively impacts the city by bridging together generations of Vietnamese people.
 “Helping Link helps the Vietnamese community maintain the Vietnamese culture,” says Phu.
 “Youth classes pass Vietnamese culture to the next generation.”

 Sabrina is a volunteer for Helping Link’s Youth Tutoring program.
 When asked how the organization makes an impact on her life, she says, “It allows me to combine my passion for volunteering and interest in education in order to make a positive contribution to the lives of the students in our community.
 I love working with each my students and seeing them take an active interest in what they are learning.
 There are few things more rewarding than seeing the impact of my time with the kids and seeing their improvement by the end of each quarter.”